 If you've ever visited Kyoto you've probably seen the usual tourist sights such as the Golden Pavillion and Kiyomizudera.
 You likely even had a stroll along the Kamogawa river in Kyoto city, and quite possibly visited Nishiki Market.
 Was I close?

 While all of those places are definitely worth a visit, and somewhere I recommend to someone visiting Kyoto for the first time, in this post I want to try and get you out of Kyoto city and exploring a lesser known place in Kyoto, called Uji (宇治市).
-Uji is known for its high quality green tea, and for the famous Byodoin temple - the temple featured on the back of the Japanese 10 yen coin.
+Uji is known for its high quality green tea (there's even a Uji Matcha KitKat!), and for the famous Byodoin temple - the temple featured on the back of the Japanese 10 yen coin.

 Uji is located not far from Kyoto city, and easily accessible by train from Kyoto and Osaka.
 I recommend spending a half day or a full day in this green tea town, depending on your interests.
 Below is my personal recommendation list of things to do in Uji.
 Hopefully it makes planning your day trip a little easier, and highlights some of Uji's best attractions.
 It really is a lovely little day trip from Kyoto city!